 This site is only as good as its contents is up-to-date.
 If you hear something important that we have not posted yet: Please let us know.

 East Rosebud Creek originates high in the Absaroka-Beartooth Wilderness, flowing from the slopes of Montana’s highest peaks through East Rosebud Lake and out onto the prairie where it joins the Yellowstone River.
 The East Rosebud Valley, formed long ago by advancing glaciers, is thought by many to be one of Montana’s most beautiful valleys.
 Lying within the Greater Yellowstone ecosystem, East Rosebud Creek possesses remarkable scenic, recreational, geologic, fish and wildlife, and historic values.
 To quote Pat Marcuson, noted fisheries biologist and author of the popular fishing book Fishing the Beartooths, the spectacular East Rosebud Creek is “the land of plenty; plenty of waterfalls, plenty of glaciers, plenty of vertical walls, plenty of fish, plenty of wildlife, plenty of visitors”.
 One can find eagles nesting, Mountain Goats and Big Horn sheep, Black and Grizzly bears and a rare wolverine, see moose sparing in the fall, hear the elk bugling, spot Mountain Lions, foxes, and wolves and of course plenty of Whitetail and Mule Deer.
 Anglers can catch Brown, native Cutthroat, Rainbow, and Brook Trout, as well as native Mountain Whitefish.
-But this valley is also threatened.
-There are individuals who would like to profit from this free-flowing creek by building a hydropower dam 400 feet downstream of East Rosebud Lake.
-The proposed dam would be 8 feet high and 100 feet long with 2 miles of penstocks leading to a power generating station next to popular Jimmy Joe Campground.
-We need your help.
-There are other individuals who believe that East Rosebud Creek deserves Wild and Scenic River designation by our government in order to permanently protect it from harmful dams and water projects.
+This valley has been threatened by hdro power dam projects several times in the past.
+We don't want this to happen again.
+East Rosebud Creek deserves Wild and Scenic River designation by our government in order to permanently protect it from future harmful power or mining projects.
 The purpose of this site is to give you easy access to project information and possible roads of intervention.
 Please help to protect and preserve one of Montana’s most valued treasures.